FETCHING

 we rumbled along this way in the heat, we came around a particularly large bush

-of wait-a-bit thorns-- perhaps 200 feet in diameter.
+of wait-a-bit thorns-- perhaps 100 feet in diameter.
 Half way around the curve,

-just creeping along.
-The bus driver blasted the horn, and I thought we would run
+unknown cargo, and just creeping along.
+The bus driver blasted the horn, and I

-right over the old man.
-Well, the fellow did the only thing he could do--
+thought we would run right over the old man.
+Well, the fellow did the only

-he turned and parked the bike in the thorn bush.
-The bus zipped past his
+thing he could do-- he turned and parked the bike in the thorn bush.
+The bus zipped

-his clothing.
+clung to his clothing.
 Now,

 African wait-a-bit thorns are like millions of fish hooks and grow on canes similar

 to roses.
 If you even brush up against them, you are caught solidly.
-To
+To pull away

-and propped up by, a million wait-a-bit thorns and no way to back out.
+up by, a million wait-a-bit thorns and no way to back out.

 Well, Africans don't deal

 with disaster like Westerners.
-The whole bus load of passengers saw every
+The whole bus load of passengers saw every detail

-I don't know about the old man.
-It just might have been too much for
+about the old man.
+It just might have been too much for him to be merry at

-him to be merry at that point.
-But, the driver broke into such fits of laughter
+that point.
+But, the driver broke into such fits of laughter that he nearly drove

-that he nearly drove into a tree.
+into a tree.
 The

 roaring of laughter went on for miles, but finally it settled down.
-After
+After a period

-to market to sell, and he wanted to buy some things.
-So he set off early
+to sell to feed his chickens, and he wanted to buy some things for his family.

-one morning from his village and on his bicycle to go to the market in Nansio."
+So he set off early one morning from his village and on his bicycle to go to the

-the story teller finally got to the part where the old man met the bus, all of
+story teller finally got to the part where the old man met the bus, all of the

-including the driver.
+in laughter, including the driver.
 This

 went on all the way home to Kibara.
 Over and over the story teller would